 About The Living Dark

 This is a journal of creative, spiritual, and cultural inquiry.
-I publish essays, reflections, and exploratory pieces-in-progress that draw on nondual inquiry, weird fiction and cosmic horror, philosophy and religious thought, and the lived textures of writing and making art in a noisy, collapsing world.
-The general purpose is to trace the numinous undercurrents of life, self, religion, horror, creativity, consciousness, and culture, which I've done both privately and publicly for many years.
+I publish essays, reflections, and exploratory pieces-in-progress that draw on nondual reflection, weird fiction and cosmic horror, philosophy and religious thought, and the lived textures of writing and making art in a noisy, collapsing world.

-If I had to describe the reader I imagine while writing here, it would be someone who has already read widely, seen broadly, and thought deeply—the three elements making up the slogan of my former long-running blog, The Teeming Brain—and who now senses that intellectual understanding alone doesn’t feel sufficient.
-Neither do aesthetic appreciation and philosophical highs, however genuine they may be.
-There’s something deeper and more real at stake.
+If I had to describe the reader I imagine while writing here, it would be someone who has already read widely, seen broadly, and thought deeply—the three elements making up the slogan of my former long-running blog, The Teeming Brain—and who now senses that intellectual understanding alone isn’t sufficient.
+Neither are aesthetic appreciation and philosophical highs.

 Much of the material that later became my 2025 book Writing at the Wellspring: Tapping the Source of Your Inner Genius first took shape here, in conversation with readers and through sustained reflection over time.
 More books may come out of it.

-Speaking of books, here are some that I’ve written and edited.
-You can click the covers for more information.
+Speaking of books, here are several that I have written and edited over the years.

 What you’ll find here

-I also share reading notes, interviews, and reflections on many things from the perspective of a writer, teacher, musician, cultural critic, and college administrator, along with the occasional piano performance.
+I also share interviews, occasional piano performances (my own), and reflections from the vantage point of a writer, teacher, musician, and college administrator.

-From time to time, outside or alongside this newsletter I engage in one-to-one dialogical work with writers and thinkers who find themselves navigating difficult creative, philosophical, or spiritual terrain.
+From time to time, outside or alongside this newsletter I engage in one-to-one dialogical work with writers and thinkers navigating difficult creative, philosophical, or spiritual terrain.

-For an orientation, you can check out the Start Here page, which collects some key essays.
+For an orientation, you can visit the Start Here page, which collects a selection of core essays.

 What critics have said